kevinding0218/InterviewDocuments/Q and A/Interview - Java.md

 - Integer can be directly converted to other types like binary or hex
 - int can be compared by using `==` , while Integer usually compares by using `equals`, because when using `==` to compare Integer, it's actually a reference type so the comparison was happening at pointer which referenced to the object memory address, Integer also have a mechanism like cache so it can be compared by using `==` when value between -128 ~ 127
 ### JVM
-- JVM is a virtual machine that understands and runs java bytecodes.
+- JVM is a virtual machine that understands and runs java bytecodes, works for memory management in heap space and stack memory
+#### Java Heap Space

+Java Heap space is used by java runtime to allocate memory to Objects and JRE classes.
+Whenever we create an object, it’s always created in the Heap space.

+Garbage Collection runs on the heap memory to free the memory used by objects that don’t have any reference.
+Any object created in the heap space has global access and can be referenced from anywhere of the application.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM3MTg0NTUzNl19
+eyJoaXN0b3J5IjpbLTMyMTI4NzY5OV19
 -->